matuteiglesias/journal/content/Dev/2025-07-10_Streamlit_App_Development_and_Optimization.md

 ## 📅 2025-07-10 — Session: Streamlit App Development and Optimization

 **🕒 00:00–23:55**
-**🏷️ Labels**: Streamlit, Python, Data Visualization, Job Applications, JSON Editor
+**🏷️ Labels**: Streamlit, Python, Data Visualization, Job Applications, Json Editor
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance and optimize a Streamlit application for job search and [[data visualization]], including error resolution and feature integration.
+The session aimed to enhance and optimize a Streamlit application for job search and data visualization, including error resolution and feature integration.

 ### Key Activities
 - Implemented best practices for Streamlit logging to ensure visibility of print statements and subprocess logs.